sugy17/village-project/APISpecs.md

 - \<region\> takes the region values.
 - Takes a parameter called 'range' (for eg,range=5 ) and returns list objects with schemeids 5 from lastest .
-- If no range is passed , returns the the complete list.
+- If no range is passed , returns list with 10 objects.
-- If no schemeId is passed, range number of schemes is returned from latest data
+- If no schemeId is passed, range number of schemes is returned from latest(updated) data
 - Returns a list of objects having thre below structure.
 - Returns the list of objects in order of date, latest first. for eg- /karnataka/list?range=3